Pensions

 • been financially dependent on each other, or your partner was financially dependent on you

+We will request evidence to ensure the criteria is met.
+This evidence could consist of joint bank account statements, utility bills, mortgage, lease or tenancy agreements.
 However, it’s important to understand that we don’t have an exact list of documents we require, only that whatever is presented is enough to meet the criteria.
 It is up to your partner to arrange and supply this evidence.
-Once we have this, we will decide if we need further evidence or if the criteria is met.
+Once we have this, we will decide if we need further evidence or if the criteria are met.

-Membership used in the calculation of a cohabiting partner’s pension will only be for benefits built up after 6 April 1988, unless you made an election to pay additional contributions before 1 April 2014 to ensure earlier membership was included.
+Membership used in the calculation of a cohabiting partner’s pension will only be for benefits built up after 5 April 1988, unless you made an election to pay additional contributions before 1 April 2014 to ensure earlier membership was included.

 How much your surviving partner will receive